codemagic-ci-cd/codemagic-docs/content/knowledge-base/import-variables-from-secret-manager.md

 ## Hashicorp Vault

-The following documentation shows how to do this using Hashicorp Vault.
+The following documentation shows how to use secrets stored in Hashicorp Vault.

 ### Add Hashicorp Vault Environment variables in Codemagic